Judge Frances Eivers

 Dr Claire Achmad

 Dr Claire Achmad is a recognised advocate for children in Aotearoa New Zealand and internationally, having worked in a wide range of areas relating to children's rights, including from legal, policy and practice perspectives.
-Claire was appointed as the Deputy Chair of the Children and Young People's Commission from 01 July 2023, and from 01 November 2023 will take up the role of Chief Children's Commissioner.
+Claire took up the role of Chief Children's Commissioner on November 1, 2023.

 Donna Matahaere-Atariki